Last update: April 2, 2025

 What are BCAAs?
 BCAAs are short for "Branched-Chain Amino Acids."

 They're a group of three essential amino acids: leucine, isoleucine, and valine.
-These amino acids are essential because your body can't produce them, and you need to get them through your diet or supplements.
+These amino acids are essential because your body can't produce them, and you need to get them through your diet or BCAA supplements.

 BCAAs are popular among athletes and fitness enthusiasts because they're believed to support muscle protein production, which may lead to support for muscle growth and post-exercise recovery.
 They may also help reduce fatigue during exercise and improve endurance.